nickagesa/Network-Engineering-Lab/Firewall Configurations.md

 route OUTSIDE 0.0.0.0 0.0.0.0 197.200.100.1

-! *create Inspection policy to enable computers to get DHCP service** ! **we will permit internal clients to send icmp to any machine in dmz also allow udp port 68 & 67 for dhcp, port 53 for DNS, 443, 8443 HTTPS and 80 http**
+! *create Inspection policy to enable computers to get DHCP service** ! **we will permit internal clients to send icmp to any machine in dmz also allow udp port 68 & 67 for dhcp, port 53 for DNS, 443, 8443 HTTPS and 80 http etc**

 ! **Icmp**